zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 * Managing IAM policies required for the scheduled execution
 * Cleanup of resources when schedules are removed

-Without these permissions, the scheduling functionality will fail with access denied errors.
+Without the EventBridge permissions, the scheduling functionality will fail.
+Without the IAM permissions, you'll need to manually ensure your execution role has the necessary permissions to start pipeline executions.

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>